 Ph.D.
 (Ecology and Evolution) Rutgers University (1995)

 My current research interests focus on juvenile fish ecology in estuarine environments.
 I am especially interested in the interaction between habitat structure and quality, and population size and species diversity of estuarine resident fishes.
-I am currently investigating the effects of salt marsh vegetation type and geographic location on abundances and habitat use by juvenile killifishes in Northeast Florida.
+I am currently investigating the effects of different methods of shoreline restoration on fish habitat use and abundance.
 Much of my research has direct implications for management and conservation of estuarine habitats and resources.

 Publications & Presentations

 Hanke, M. H, K. J. Smith, A. L. Digirolamo.
 2013.
 Spatial approach to understanding habitat utilization by silver perch (Bairdiella chrysoura) in Northeast Florida estuaries.
 Florida Scientist.
 76:467-477

 Smith, M.; J. Gelsleichter, PhD; and K. J. Smith, PhD.
 2012.
 Protein expression of hypoxia-Inducible factor 1-alpha in Leiostomus xanthurus exposed to constant and diel-cycling hypoxia.
 Journal of Experimental Marine Biology and Ecology.
 424-425:1-4.

 Shyn, A., S. J. Chalk, K. Smith, N. L. Charnock & G. K. Bielmyer.
 2012.
 Zinc Distribution in the Organs of Adult Fundulus heteroclitus After Waterborne Zinc Exposure in Freshwater and Saltwater.
 Archives of Environmental Contamination and Toxicology.
 DOI 10.1007/s00244-012-9805-0